BETA

 AI 🤖 Find me cards equivalent to: Valiant Endeavor

-Equivalent cards to Valiant Endeavor (white; mass removal with upside):
+Equivalent cards to Valiant Endeavor (white, creature removal, token creation):

 Results: